 Wool and Cashmere Product Care

-Always check the product/garment label – the washing method is determined by the type of garment; some are hand wash or dry clean only, whilst others are machine washable.
+Always check the product/garment label.
+The washing method is determined by the type of garment: some are hand wash or dry clean only, whilst others are machine washable.
 We have experimented with the many suggested methods and looked at the varied products to help us to achieve this.
-Our main aim was to find products that were as free of any chemicals as possible, but that would actually work.
+Our main aim is to find products that are as free of any chemicals as possible but which are practical and functional.
+This can be more difficult than imagined.

-This proved far more difficult than we imagined.
-We have created a collection of various products that we felt that really did a great job of cleaning at cold or low temperatures, and at the same time have added benefits of eliminating house dust mites and allergens normally only eradicated by washing at high temperatures.
+We have curated a collection of products that we feel that really do a great job of cleaning at cold or low temperatures, and at the same time have the added benefits of eliminating house dust mites and allergens normally only eradicated by washing at high temperatures.

 - Turn item inside out to wash (if a garment)

-- Prepare a ‘bath’ of cool / tepid water, less than 30 deg.
-And with appropriate quantity of Wool mark approved detergent.
+- Prepare a ‘bath’ of cool / tepid water, less than 30℃

 - Completely submerge item(s) in the basin of water agitating the water & detergent using your hands to gently force air bubbles out.

-- Rinse well in ‘running’ room temperature water and keep rinsing until all the soapy water is gone.
+- Rinse well in room temperature running water and keep rinsing until all the soapy water has gone and the water runs clear

-- Be careful not to wring out and avoid the item being stretched by the weight of the water, PRESS the water out of the item instead.
+- Be careful not to wring out and avoid the item being stretched by the weight of the water; gently press the water out of the item instead.

 How to dry wool…

-- Dry flat on a clean towel, or spread out in an airy place out of direct bright/harsh sunlight and away from direct heat.
+- Dry flat on a clean towel, or spread out in an airy place away from direct bright/harsh sunlight or direct heat

-Woven garments may be hung on suitable hangers with enough space to enable creases to drop out.
-Knitted garments, including hand knits should not be hung: fold and store.
+Woven garments may be hung on suitable (preferably padded) hangers with enough space to enable creases to drop out.
+Knitted garments, including hand knits should not be hung.
+Fold and store.

 - Drying- If garment should get wet, dry away from direct heat (heater or direct sunlight).

-Single and double sheepskins fit comfortably in standard British washing machines, while treble fleeces may fit into larger machines.
-Use the coolest ‘woollens’ settings: 30°C (85°F) wool wash cycle – and add just a teaspoon of mild, non-biological non-bleach detergent.
+Single and double sheepskins fit comfortably in larger British washing machines, while treble fleeces may fit into larger machines.
+Use the coolest ‘woollens’ settings: 20-30°C (85°F) wool wash cycle – and add just a dessertspoon of the appropriate detergent.
+It is very important that you use wool approved detergent and we strongly recommend using one of our own range of detergents that are specially formulated for sheepskin and contain lanolin.

 Important: See our "Which Detergent" notes

-- Never use bleaches and note that MOST non-bio washing powders do contain bleach - use a wool approved detergent!
+- Never use bleaches (NB MOST non-bio washing powders do contain bleach ) - use a wool approved detergent!

 - Never wash in hot water